pubky/mainline/docs/censorship-resistance.md

 If we store data in all nodes until `edk` (the expected distance of the first 2 nodes), we would store the data at at least 2 honest nodes.

-Because the nature of the Dht queries, we should expect to get a response from at least one of these honest nodes as we query closer and closer nodes to the target info hash.
+Because the nature of the DHT queries, we should expect to get a response from at least one of these honest nodes as we query closer and closer nodes to the target info hash.

 ### Assumptions